malium/GAF/README.md

 I've created this project in order to abstract all the OS stuff to help in my other projects.

+I wish it helps you too and with the help of the community improve this until it becomes a robust application framework library.

 # Why to use GAF?
 Well I'm sure that there are good application frameworks out there, but I've created this one in order to create a Youtube channel to teach programing and also to teach myself how everything works under the hood.
 GAF also is aimed to have the best performace possible (as far as I could) and give all the customization that someone may want.